mlubinsky/mlubinsky.github.com/airflow/README.md

 DummyOperator
 BashOperator - executes a bash command
-PythonOperator - calls an arbitrary Python function HiveOperator
+PythonOperator - calls an arbitrary Python function BranchPythonOperator (python_callable) returns task_id or list of task to which control to be given HiveOperator
 EmailOperator - sends an email
 HTTPOperator - sends an HTTP request